Nematic Torques in Scalar Active Matter: when Fluctuations Favor Polar Order and Persistence

 with $\Lambda_{kq}=\mv{\hat \Lambda_{kq}}$.
 This yields a renormalized dynamics for the modes given by $\partial_t f_k = -\mathfrak{m}_k f_k +\mathcal{O}(f_k/N^2)$.
 For the polar and nematic fields, we get the renormalized masses

 As expected, fluctuations increase the mass of the nematic field, shifting the ordering transition to temperatures lower than the mean-field prediction $D_r=\gamma/4$.
-Surprisingly, however, the mass of the polar field is \textit{reduced} by fluctuations when $D_r<\gamma<4 D_r$.
-Fluctuations thus suppress the nematic order while they favor the polar one.
-While our results are perturbative, microscopic simulations reported in supplementary Fig.~S2 show these effects to hold non-pertubatively.
+Surprisingly, however, Eq.~\eqref{eq:renormalized_masses} predicts that the mass of the polar field is \textit{reduced} by fluctuations when $D_r<\gamma<5 D_r$~\footnote{Note that the computations leading to Eq.~\eqref{eq:renormalized_masses} are valid only in the disordered phase, where $\gamma \le 4D_r$, so that the spurious divergences predicted in Eq.~\eqref{eq:renormalized_masses} are never observed.}.
+All in all, fluctuations thus suppress the nematic order while they favor the polar one.

+While our results are perturbative, microscopic simulations reported in Supplemental Material Fig.~S2 show these effects to hold non-perturbatively.
 Note that our results rely on the exact expression of the noise statistics, Eq.~\eqref{eq:noisecorr}, which we derived in Eq.~\eqref{eq:fourier} from the microscopic dynamics, Eq.~\eqref{eq:dynamics}.
-As shown in~\cite{supp}, complementing a mean-field Landau theory by phenomenological noises would (wrongly) lead to the opposite prediction of an increase of $\mathfrak{m}_1$ due to fluctuations.
+As shown in~\cite{supp}, complementing a mean-field Landau theory by phenomenological uncorrelated noises would (wrongly) lead to the opposite prediction of an increase of $\mathfrak{m}_1$ due to fluctuations.

 The interplay between fluctuations and nematic torques thus leads to a reduction of the polar field mass.
 This general result, which also holds in equilibrium, implies that nematic torques enhance the persistence of active particles.
 Together with the phase diagrams shown in Fig.~\ref{fig:PhaseSep}, this qualitatively explains how phase separation is either favored or suppressed by nematic torques.
 We now turn to check the validity of our predictions as well as their scope.
 Before considering the complex many-body dynamics of Eq.~\eqref{eq:dynamics}, we consider a simpler problem in which persistence plays a key role.